 Victimhood And The Inner Child

 In the 1980s and ’90s the “inner child” was a popular psychological construct.
 It was proclaimed that each of us spends most of our time as a “false,” “inauthentic” or “co-dependent” self, rather than as the “inner child” (the true self).
-At our core, the proposition asserted, we are all traumatized children, forced to hide from our abusive parents, our “critical inner parents” or both.
-In becoming adults, according to the theory, we somehow lose the ability to act in ways in which our true nature – our child-nature – intended for us to act.
+At our core, the proposition asserted, we are all traumatized children, forced to hide from abusive parents, “critical inner parents” or both.
+In becoming adults, according to the theory, we somehow lose the ability to act in ways in which our true nature—our child-nature—intended for us to act.
 We no longer have access to that beautiful, unspoiled, creative force (the inner child) who, “dwells at the core of our being.”[iii]
 We become (gasp) “predictable adults.”[iv]
-Psychotherapists and laymen alike seemed to accept this proposition uncritically, and the movement gained momentum.
+Even psychotherapists seemed to uncritically accept this proposition, and the movement gained momentum.

 When we experience distress or discomfort, it often seems easier to operate in a childish way than to call on our adult selves.
 But by operating from the place of a child we deny ourselves the sense of pride we can take in mature growth and development, and we miss out on the sense of achievement we find when we overcome obstacles and reach goals.
 Pop-psychology’s Inner Child phenomenon robbed adults of the joys of emotional adulthood, and instead kept them planted firmly in perpetual psychological childhood.

 Once we are adults, our inner, “True Selves” must be adults if we are to reach our potential in the real world.
 When we understand the value of maturity, we can benefit from recognizing the opportunities for growth and development throughout the many stages and challenges of adulthood.
 If the latter part of the 20th century was the era of the Inner Child, I propose that the 21st century be the era of the Inner Adult.